Lab 1: Introduction to Python, Part I

 >>> print("Hello World!")

-As you might expect, this is a command which tells the notebook to display the phrase Hello world! below the cell.
-In order to tell Python to actually perform this command, we must execute the cell, by holding down the Shift button and pressing Return or Enter.
+As you might expect, this is a command which tells the notebook to display the phrase Hello World! below the cell.
+In order to tell Python to actually perform this command, we must execute the cell by holding down the Shift button and pressing Return/Enter or by clicking the run button in the upper left of the cell.

 Execute this cell.
 You should see the following: